michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

-# The worth of a CMU MISM degree in the US job market... [part 2]
+# The worth of a CMU MISM degree in the US job market [Porject - Part 2]
-### A visualization of the value and demand associated with the Carnegie Mellon University's Master of Information Systems Management degree in the US job market
+### Visualising the Master of Information Systems Management program's value and demand

 [Home](readme.md)